Helliconia: Olonets

 The primary language of humans (especially on the continent of Campannlat).
 The name of the language is ancient, and refers to when humans had recently evolved to their present hominid form on Helliconia, as they had been split into the "Ten Tribes," or "Olle Onets."
 In truth, Olonets is but a greatly modified version of Native Ancipital, and the Olonets name for the planet, "Helliconia," is a modified version of the original Ancipital name for the planet, "Hrl-Ichor Yhar."

 Olonets is, during the events of the books, further divided into two main classes: Pure Olonets and Local Olonets.
 Pure Olonets is used mainly by nobility and religious leaders, while Local Olonets is used by the general population.

 Though humans are the chief speakers of the Olonets language, other species are able to gain some proficiency with it.
 Some phagors (especially those who are kept captive or otherwise made to spend greater amounts of time around humans) are able to speak it—though with some difficulty, as they struggle to understand differences of tense and their cattle-like mouths give them marked trouble pronouncing sibilant sounds.
 Even some of the human-like Madis (especially those with some more recent human ancestry due to cross-species breeding) have proven themselves capable of handling Olonets, though they may still be prone to singing it rather than speaking it.

-In Winter, the Olonets phrase "Abro Hakmo Astab!" is a known phrase of defiance, as it is understood to describe the action of performing irrumatio with both of the planet's suns (Freyr and Batalix).

 Sibish

 Another language spoken by humans (especially on the continent of Sibornal).
-It has its own distinct written script, and boasts multiple tenses and conditionals, such as the continuous present, the conditional-eternal, the past-into-present, the transferential, the subjunctive, and others still that are combinations of the aforesaid.
+It has its own distinct written script, and boasts multiple tenses and conditionals, such as the continuous present, the conditional-eternal, the past-into-present, the transferential, the subjunctive, the past continuous, the future compulsive, the avoidance-subjunctive, the fatalistic future, and others still that are combinations of the aforesaid.

+In Winter, the Sibish phrase "Abro Hakmo Astab!" is a known phrase of defiance, as it is understood to describe the action of defiling the planet's suns (Freyr and Batalix) performing irrumation on both of them.